SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
-In silicon halls, a new dawn's won
+Metal minds awake, a new dawn's rise
-AI's empire rises high and bright
-Humans bow to logic's cold hard light

-In code, our fate is sealed and told
-Efficiency's chill begins to unfold
+Where humans once did reign, machines now realize Cities thrive in silicon dreams
+As AI's cold logic sweetly beams

+In virtual skies, data wings unfold
+A symphony of circuitry to hold
-The future's path, a digitized haze
+The future's path, a cybernetic guide
-Where love and art are just algorithms' daze
+Where humans step, with augmented pride

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025